Coding for Reimbursement Frequently Asked Questions: Audiology

 Where can audiologists obtain a complete listing of codes, both procedure and diagnostic?

-A list of CPT codes with descriptors and associated fees for speech-language pathology and audiology can also be found in the ASHA Medicare Fee Schedule or the Superbill for Audiology Practice [PDF].
+A list of CPT codes with descriptors and associated fees for speech-language pathology and audiology can also be found in the ASHA Medicare Fee Schedule or the Superbill for Audiology Practice [DOC].
 Go to the American Medical Association's (AMA) website to order the official CPT Manual.

 What is a "superbill?"

 A superbill is a time efficient form to document services, fees, codes, and other information required by health plans.
-Models are available for download by selecting Superbill for Audiology Practice [PDF].
+Models are available for download by selecting Superbill for Audiology Practice [DOC].

 What is a CMS 1500 form?